gurveersingh25/Mudra_Loans_Analysis/README.md

 👤 **Author**
 **Name**: Gurveer Singh
 **Registration No**: 12310286
 **Section**: K23SH

 ---

 📎 **License & Usage**
 This academic project complies with INT217 coursework integrity norms.
-Data is derived from publicly accessible government repositories and used solely for analysis and educational visualization.

-For portfolio or demo purposes, this dashboard serves as a benchmark for analyzing public microfinance schemes like PMMY and can be extended to other financial inclusion projects.

----

-Would you like this summary exported to a Word or PDF file, or embedded into your Excel dashboard sheet?
+The dataset used was provided by the author’s brother and has been used solely for analysis and educational visualization purposes as part of the course.
+All analysis is original and developed for academic demonstration only.